Transferring From Another Institution

 For general policies on transfer students, please see the university website:

 For information regarding the Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO) Agreement, please see the university website:

-Listed below are Department of Music requirements.
+Listed below are Department of Music, Theatre, and Dance requirements.
 Please note: university guidelines always take precedence.

 Transfer students who are seeking a degree in music are required to take an audition and placement exams in theory, aural skills, and keyboard skills.
 Students will be placed at the most appropriate course levels to ensure a successful and quality academic experience.
 All transfer credit decisions will be based on the results of the audition and placement exams.
 It is important to note that students who through the placement exams are passed out of theory, aural skills or keyboard skills courses must still complete the minimum credit requirements for their degree (120 credit hours for a bachelor's degree), the final 30 credit hours in residence at Grand Valley State University, and meet other stated university policies.

 Students requesting transfer credit for music courses completed at another institution will have those courses reviewed by the Department of Music and Dance Chairperson or appointed designate to determine if specific music course credit, general music course credit, or general credit will be granted.
 Specific music course credit will only be considered for theory, aural skills, or keyboard skills taken at another institution if the student has demonstrated mastery of the course material in their placement exam.
 Specific course credit for applied lessons will likewise only be considered if the student has demonstrated to the complete satisfaction of an audition committee that commensurate performance and musicianship skill levels for the corresponding applied lesson number at Grand Valley State University have been met.